timojw/Portfolio-S3/Learning Outcomes/README.md

 To prove that I can recognize and take into account cultural differences I have written a research paper on Culteral Differences.
 Trying to use a dot framework.

 Check out my paper [here](../Research/Cultural%20Differences.md)!

+I have also written a document about ethics.
+In this document I answer questions like, What are ethics and what they have to do with software development.
+Later I also talk about what a software engineer can do to adress ethical subjects and what ethical problems in my project I encountered.

+Check out my ethics document [here](../Research/Ethics.md)

 ## Outcome 6: You translate requirements to extend existing designs